srid/emanote/docs/guide/markdown/embed.md

 You can embed files, using `![[..]]` - a syntax inspired by [Obsidian](https://help.obsidian.md/Linking+notes+and+files/Embedding+files).
 The HTML can be fully customized for each embed types.

+> [!warning]
-Note that the embed wiki-link syntax must appear on a paragraph of its own, with no other text added next to it.[^blk] Recursive embeds are supported.
+> The embed wiki-link syntax must appear on a paragraph of its own, with no other text added next to it.[^blk] Recursive embeds are supported.

 [^blk]: This constraint is necessary to ensure that the HTML generated remains valid.
 Embedded content use block elements, which cannot be embedded inside inline nodes.